-In January 2017, Ben and Prashant let go of their predictable and comfortable lives to explore a project-driven motorcycle journey of community service, sustainability, adventure, and uncertain emergence across 60,000+ km in 20 countries.
+In January 2017, Ben and Prashant left behind comfortable lives to explore a project-driven motorcycle journey of community service and adventure - across 60,000 km and 20 countries.

-With a strong vision of Vasudhaiva Kutumbakam – “The whole world is one family” – Ben and Prashant intended to facilitate service projects in education, housing, and resilient skills trainings with communities and organisations in remote areas from India to Scotland: one motherland to another on their Royal Enfield.
+With a strong vision of Vasudhaiva Kutumbakam – “The whole world is one family” – Ben and Prashant help projects in education, housing, and skills training with communities in remote areas from India to Scotland: one motherland to another on their Royal Enfield.

 This is Vasudhaiva Ride.

 After 17 months of motorcycle riding, and five service projects in three countries, Ben and Prashant feel certain and optimistic about three truths: humans thrive in communities, sustainable design can save the environment, and the road to discovery is emergent in nature.

 The duo tells us about their vision, values, experiences, and commitment to community service and sustainability.

 Ben and Prashant have a powerful and inspiring vision to create a better world.
 That’s how they set out on the journey of Vasudhaiva Ride, along with Buddy, the dog, with a strongly belief in the positive impact of human togetherness and environmental sustainability.

 Ben and Prashant identify and collaborate with people in diverse global communities who are driven by service and impact.
 Once synergies are established, they ride to specific communities and stick around to finish what they start.
 All projects are driven by the same vision and promise for the joy of craftsmanship and collaboration.

 The essence of each project

 Every project needs to be community-driven and sustainable.
 Whether it’s conducting workshops on sustainable design with school students, or actually building an entire community centre with upcycled waste materials, Vasudhaiva Ride engages in every project as it comes.